numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 clear and future-proof way to find the DType class given the Python (scalar) class.

-This should not be a common operation, so providing this helper reduces the pressure of adding the new DType classes into the namespace.
+This should not be a common operation, so providing this class getter reduces the pressure of adding the new DType classes into the namespace.

+*Note: This is currently a possible extension and not yet decided.*

 Hierarchy of DTypes and Abstract DTypes
 """""""""""""""""""""""""""""""""""""""

 **Motivation:**
-The creation of a DType classes has already been decided in NEP 41.
+The creation of DType classes has already been decided in NEP 41.
 Here we discuss the notion of **abstract** DTypes.
 There are multiple reasons for this: